meitinger/KioskControl/README.md

 - *Security*: A SDDL string that stores the access control list for the kiosk session.
 This setting can also be edited by running the program with the `/editsecurity` switch, which displays the familiar Windows security dialog.
-- *ConnectionTimeout*: The amount of time a client has before its token becomes invalid.
+- *ConnectionTimeout*: The amount of time a client has to connect before its token becomes invalid.
 - *DisconnectedText*: The message that is displayed if the connection is lost.

 The *Windows Communication Framework* configuration is also stored within this